skyinglyh1/docs/eth/how_to_deploy_crosschain_on_ethereum.md

 ## License

-The Ontology library is licensed under the GNU Lesser General Public License v3.0, read the LICENSE file in the root directory of the project for details.
+The Poly Network library is licensed under the GNU Lesser General Public License v3.0, read the LICENSE file in the root directory of the project for details.